Insecticide Resistance Action Committee

 The Insecticide Resistance Action Committee (IRAC) was formed in 1984 and works as a specialist technical group of the industry association CropLife to be able to provide a coordinated industry response to prevent or delay the development of insecticide resistance in insect, mite and nematode pests.
 IRAC strives to facilitate communication and education on insecticide and traits resistance as well as to promote the development and facilitate the implementation of insecticide resistance management strategies.

 IRAC is recognised by the Food and Agriculture Organization (FAO) and the World Health Organization (WHO) of the United Nations as an advisory body on matters pertaining to insecticide resistance.

 Pesticideresistance.org is a database financed by IRAC, US Department of Agriculture, and others.

 Sponsors

-IRAC's sponsors are: ADAMA, BASF, Bayer CropScience, Corteva, FMC, Mitsui Chemicals, Nihon Nohyaku, Sumitomo Chemical, Syngenta and UPL.
+IRAC's sponsors are: ADAMA, BASF, Bayer CropScience, Corteva, FMC, Mitsui Chemicals, Sumitomo Chemical, Syngenta and UPL.

 Mode of action classification

 IRAC publishes an insecticide mode of action (MoA) classification that lists most common insecticides and acaricides and recommends that "successive generations of a pest should not be treated with compounds from the same MoA Group".
 IRAC assigns a mode of action (MoA) to an insecticide, based on sufficient scientific data.
 They then update the mode of action (MoA) classification.
 Several insecticides and classes of insecticide may act through the same mode of action.